salesforce/lwc-rfcs/text/0000-canonical-metadata.md

 # Current State of Art
 ## Web Components community
-There is no well established standard or format for declaratively defining a web component. [custom-elements-json](https://github.com/webcomponents/custom-elements-json) is making an attempt to define a standard.
+There is no well established standard or format for declaratively defining a web component. [custom-elements-json](https://github.com/webcomponents/custom-elements-json) was making an attempt to define a standard.
+That project has since been renamed to [custom-elements-manifest](https://github.com/webcomponents/custom-elements-manifest).
 It is in a very early stage.
-However there is a ecosystem developing around this standard.
 [web-component-analyzer](https://www.npmjs.com/package/web-component-analyzer) can analyze web components written in vanilla javascript and other popular web component libraries.
-It also supports custom-elements-json as an output format.

 ## LWC Platform
 Currently, LWC platform gathers metadata as part of the compilation process.
 This metadata shape and implementation is currently private.
 This [document](https://salesforce.quip.com/DdncANrJA0ko)<sup>*</sup> captures the information collected and the metadata shape currently gathered.
 Here is a summary of problems with the current implementation: